Spring 2019 Registration and Scheduling Information

 Office of Student Services

 Please note: Some of these files are Adobe Acrobat® (PDF) formatted files.
 To view them, you will need to download the free Adobe Acrobat file reader.

 Visit Course Information and Schedule for the most up-to-date course information including times and room assignments.
 BC students and faculty should access the Course Information and Schedule link through www.bc.edu/myservices for textbook, syllabi, and course evaluation information, if available.

-The spring registration period for undergraduates begins on November 9 and continues through January 24, 2018 at 11:00 p.m.
-January 24 is the last date for graduate students to add a course or drop a course online.
+The spring registration period for undergraduates begins November 8 and continues through January 23, 2019 at 11:00 p.m.
+January 23 is the last date for undergraduate students to add a course or drop a course online.
 February 15 is the last date for undergraduates only to drop a course in their Associate Deans’ offices.

 A degree audit is a computer-generated analysis that enables an undergraduate (except for Woods College of Advancing Studies) or Law student and his or her advisor to assess the student’s academic progress and unfulfilled requirements.
 Students in the Woods College of Advancing Studies can meet with an advisor and obtain a degree audit at any time.

 The degree audit is a valuable tool for academic planning because it matches the courses that the student has taken with the requirements of his or her degree program or anticipated program.
 Students receive degree audits each semester prior to registration and have access to actual and simulated degree audits through www.bc.edu/myservices.
 Students are responsible for completing all the requirements listed on the degree audit prior to graduation.